gmunozfe/clustered-ejb-timers-kie-server/README.md

 ## Covered scenarios and root cause analysis

-For all covered scenarios, user starts process in one node (node 1) but completes task in another (node 2).
+For all covered scenarios, user starts process in one node (*node 1*) but completes task in another (*node 2*).
 However, there are different combinations based on:
 - there is EJB timer cluster or not
 - task is completed before or after refresh-time
 - process has finished (session not found) or still alive (waiting on a second human task) when notification is triggered

-Following decision table summarizes which scenarios were failing or not (regression testing) before applying the patch.
+Following table summarizes which scenarios were failing or not (regression testing) before applying the patch.

 <table class="table">
   <thead class="thead-dark">